Webinar vs. webcast – what are they and when should you use them?

 - Thought leadership events: Engage with your audience, discuss industry trends, and position your organisation as a leader in its field.

 Webinars are particularly effective for building relationships with your audience and leaving a lasting impression, making them an essential tool for education, marketing, and customer engagement.
+For a step-by-step guide, see how to host successful webinars.

-Webcast: When scalability and reach matter
+Webcast: when scalability and reach matter

 Webcasts are the go-to format for mass communication, where interactivity is not a priority.
 They allow you to broadcast your message to a large audience efficiently, ensuring accessibility across geographies.
 Use webcasts for: